Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: OBSERVATIONS

-We obtained optical photometry of AT~2016blu using KAIT and the 0.6~m robotic Super-LOTIS telescope \citep[Livermore Optical Transient Imaging System;][]{W08} on Kitt Peak in Tucson, Arizona.
-We also retrieved photometry from the Zwicky Transient Facility (ZTF), {\it Gaia}, ATLAS (Asteroid Terrestrial-impact Last Alert System), and the ``Bright Supernova" website as described below.

-Images of AT~2016blu were obtained from January to May 2012 by KAIT.
+We obtained optical photometry of AT~2016blu using the Katzman Automatic Imaging Telescope \citep[KAIT;][]{F01} at Lick Observatory from January 1999 to the present epoch.
 The data-reduction process is described in Paper I. The unfiltered KAIT photometry of AT~2016blu is summarised in Table~\ref{tab:KAIT}.
 Unfiltered KAIT magnitudes are similar to the standard $R$ passband \citep{L03}.
+Upper limits derived from KAIT images are available in the online material.

-Super-LOTIS observations were obtained from 2017 May 6 up to the present epoch.
+Optical photometry of AT~2016blu was also obtained with the 0.6~m robotic Super-LOTIS telescope \citep[Livermore Optical Transient Imaging System;][]{W08} on Kitt Peak, from 2017 May 6 up to the present epoch.
 Super-LOTIS optical magnitudes and associated uncertainties are given in Table~\ref{tab:Super-LOTIS}.
 Fig.~\ref{fig:Super-LOTIS} shows the multiband light curve of AT~2016blu observed by Super-LOTIS.
+In addition, AT~2016blu was observed using the MONT4K CCD imager on the 61-inch Kuiper telescope on Mt.
+Bigelow, AZ; the Kuiper photometry is presented in Table~\ref{tab:Kuiper}.

-AT~2016blu was detected by the {\it Gaia} space telescope.
-Gaia Photometric Science Alerts report sources that show significant brightness changes \citep{H21}.
-Gaia16ada is the first SN impostor eruption reported by {\it Gaia}, and its position coincides with that of AT~2016blu. {\it Gaia} $G$-band photometry of Gaia16ada is available in the Gaia Science Alerts system\footnote{\url{ http://gsaweb.ast.cam.ac.uk/alerts/home}}.
+AT~2016blu was detected by the {\it Gaia} space telescope \citep{G16}. {\it Gaia} Photometric Science Alerts \citep{H21} report sources that show significant brightness changes.
+Gaia16ada is the first SN impostor eruption reported by {\it Gaia}, and its position coincides with that of AT~2016blu.
+Fig.~\ref{fig:Gaia} shows the {\it Gaia} light curve of AT~2016blu.
+The blue dashed line represents the linear regression fit to the base magnitude ($>19.3$~mag), indicating an increase of $\sim 0.5$~mag in the base magnitude over a period of $\sim 8$~yr. {\it Gaia} $G$-band photometry of Gaia16ada is available in the {\it Gaia} Science Alerts system\footnote{\url{ http://gsaweb.ast.cam.ac.uk/alerts/home}}.

+We also retrieved available photometry of AT~2016blu from the Zwicky Transient Facility \citep[ZTF;][]{B19} public surveys.
+ZTF data are available online\footnote{\url{https://irsa.ipac.caltech.edu/Missions/ztf.html}}.
+We collect the sources within 1{\arcsec} of the position of AT~2016blu from ZTF DR16.
+Data from the original Palomar Transient Factory \citep[PTF;][]{L09} are not used because the coordinates are several arcseconds off.
+We suspect that the source in the PTF photometry is dominated by light from the nearby stellar association, not the transient.